luojia65/rfcs/text/0000-author-attached-crates-io-names.md

 pip3 install pypiserver
 ```

 to get the package and install into disk.
+If Internet is unaccessible users may download the installer pack to
+have it manually installed.

-If we need to upload to pypi server, Python developers may use tool `twine` like:
+If we need to upload Python package to pypi server, Python developers may use tool `twine` like:

 ```shell
 twine upload dist/MyPackage-1.0.0.tar.gz